 What is legal case management software?

-Legal case management software, sometimes called matter management software, serves as a centralized platform designed to streamline the management of legal cases, from intake to resolution.
-This technology improves efficiency for legal teams, providing a unified space to centralize, organize, and manage information critical to legal proceedings.
+This technology improves productivity for legal teams, providing a unified space to centralize, organize, and manage information critical to legal proceedings.
 The primary users include law firms, in-house legal teams, and anyone involved in the intricate web of legal case lifecycles.

 Common case management challenges

 Naturally, legal teams have established processes to manage case-related tasks.
 They may use existing tools, legal technology, or they may complete tasks manually.
 For example, several team members may take notes on various computers, saving them to hard drives using word processors.
 They may also track witnesses and events in a timeline using spreadsheets.
 In addition, they may annotate transcripts using a word processor or spreadsheet.
-This scattered, manual approach often results in information being siloed, duplication of work, and ineffective team collaboration.

-James Bekier, Director of Litigation Services at BakerHostetler, describes this challenge, “[Our litigators] were having to go here for documents, here for transcripts, we were doing video edits in one place, they were consolidating facts and drafting outlines in another location, and so we thought, ‘there has to be a better technology out there’ that can consolidate this, that can bring all these components together.”
+“[Our litigators] were having to go here for documents, here for transcripts, we were doing video edits in one place, they were consolidating facts and drafting outlines in another location.
+We thought, ‘there has to be a better technology out there that can consolidate this, that can bring all these components together.’”

 Key features of case management solutions